Black box behavioural modelling: Predicting human activity schedules with a deep conditional generative approach: Methodology

 We consider a sample of individuals, each associated with a set of labels ($y$), such as household size, car ownership, and socio-demographic attributes, as well as a recorded activity schedule ($x$).
 We consider this sample to be drawn from the population, so that it is representative of the conditional distribution of schedules on labels.
 This data is typically sampled from a real population through a structured travel survey.
 We aim to model the population probability density of activity schedules, conditional on labels, using this sample, such that the model can then generate new schedules for new samples of input labels.

 By modelling the distribution of schedules conditional on labels, we are able to generate schedules dependent on input labels.
 For example, we can generate a schedule for an individual with a specific set of socio-economic characteristics (potentially previously unobserved).
-This model can then be used to predict a new distribution of activity schedules for a target distribution of labels.
-This model is then applicable for \begin{inline} \item diverse upsampling, including de-biasing, of activity schedule data, and \item predicting new activity scheduling behaviour, such as due to demographic shifts or infrastructure and policy interventions. \end{inline}
+The model can then be used to predict a new distribution of activity schedules for a target distribution of labels.
+This allows for the model to be used for; \begin{inline} \item diverse upsampling, including de-biasing, of activity schedule data, and \item predicting new activity scheduling behaviour, such as due to demographic shifts or infrastructure and policy interventions. \end{inline}

 Note that labels do not need to be restricted to socio-economic attributes, but can also include other information potentially relevant to the schedule generation processes discussed in Section \ref{sec:intro}, such as accessibility or weather conditions.
 Key notation for this section is summarised in Table \ref{tab:methodology_gloss}.